BRP Inc.: Invention of the three-wheeled roadster

 In 2007, BRP announced the launch of a new three-wheeled roadster called the Spyder, which was released in Q4 2007 under the Can-Am brand.
 This is the first vehicle from BRP to go on the road.
+It was described as part motorcycle and part roadster; the latter is how the company refers to it.
+The Guinness World Record for the “Largest Parade of Can-Am Spyder Roadsters” was established in 2010 when 438 Can-Am Spyders paraded around Magog, Quebec.
+In 2018, the Can-Am Ryker was launched as a simpler, more easygoing counterpart to the Spyder.

 Sailboats

 Beginning in the 1970s, Bombardier also built several sailboat models, including the Invitation sailboat, with hull length of 15 ft 7 in; the Bombardier 3.8, with hull length of 12 ft 6 in; the Bombardier 4.8 and the Bombardier 7.6 keelboat.

 Diversification

 In the 1970s and 1980s, the company diversified into railway and aeronautical products and became a multinational corporation known as Bombardier Inc.